Funmy-codes/Superstore-Dataset-With-PowerBi/README.md

-# Superstore-Dataset-With-PowerBi

-# COVID-19 Data Visualizations 📊
+# Superstore Data Visualizations 📊

 This repository contains various visualizations of the COVID-19 dataset by the World Health Organization (WHO).
 The dataset tracks COVID-19 statistics globally and provides insight into the spread, recovery, and impact of the virus.
 The visualizations are provided in a PDF format for easy viewing.